Last month, Cal DTSC officially added photovoltaic modules, better known as solar panels, to the State universal waste system.

 This will allow solar panels to be managed and recycled more easily throughout the Golden State.

 The Final Rule takes effect on January 1, 2021.

-The California Department of Toxic Substances Control (DTSC) plans to add end-of-life photovoltaic (PV) modules to the State universal waste regulations, declassifying most PV modules from their current hazardous waste designation.
+The California Department of Toxic Substances Control (DTSC) will add end-of-life photovoltaic (PV) modules to the State universal waste regulations, declassifying most PV modules from their current hazardous waste designation.

-By adding PV modules, also known as solar panels, to the State universal waste regulations, legislators hope to encourage proper waste disposal, reduce waste abandonment, and increase cost savings for PV module waste generators.
+By adding PV modules (i.e., solar panels) to the State universal waste regulations, California environmental regulators hope to encourage proper waste disposal, reduce waste abandonment, and increase cost savings for PV module waste generators.

 Current End-of-Life PV Module Hazardous Waste Regulations

 PV modules fall under the Golden State’s hazardous waste regulations primarily due to their glass and metal components.
 Solar panels can be made of palladium, silver, nickel, copper, or cadmium.
 When not disposed of properly, these metals can leach into the soil and groundwater.

 For public safety and to protect the environment, California classified end-of-life solar panels as a hazardous waste in 2015,